 YES!
-MigratetoWP.com is happy to make its (small) contribution to make the world a better place (check the list of NGO/NPOs we have helped so far).
+MigratetoWP.com is happy to make its (small) contribution to make the world a better place (check our probono initiative for NGO / NPOs).

 We offer huge discounts in all our migration packages.
 Check with us if you qualify*.

-In exchange, we ask to be able to announce our probono collaboration (in this website, in our twitter account, …) and that you do the same.
-Some examples would be a mention or link in your site, a blog post announcing the move to WP and mentioning that we helped you in the process and/or publicity through your social sites (twitter, facebook,…).
-You don´t need to do all these things (though that would be absolutely great!) but at least some of them.
+In exchange, we ask to be able to announce our probono collaboration (in this website, in our twitter account,or any other social network) and that you do the same.
+Some examples would be a mention or link in your website, a blog post announcing the migration to WordPress and mentioning that we helped you in the process and/or publicity through your social sites (Twitter, Facebook,…).
+You do not need to do all these things (though, that would be absolutely great if you do!) but at least some of them.

 *We reserve the right to freely decide which NGO/non-profit can benefit from our probono work.
 Third parties can be involved in the discussions but it is mandatory that the agreement to these conditions comes from the organization itself.
 Proof of the organization legal status could be requested.

-The title, content, excerpt, publishing date, draft status,… of each page is copied to a new WordPress page.
+The title, content, excerpt, publishing date, draft status, etc. of each page is copied to a new WordPress page.

-In case your current site is in Drupal, you may choose whether you want to transform Drupal stories to WordPress pages or to WordPress posts.
+In case your current site is in Drupal, you may choose whether you want to import Drupal stories to WordPress pages or posts.
 This will be discussed with you during the first stages of the migration.

 This feature only includes the core data of each page (e.g. for Drupal 6 the data stored in the node and node_revisions tables).
-For sites using custom content fields please check this additional migration feature.
+For sites using custom content fields please check our Custom Fields (CCK) additional migration feature.
 Content is moved over exactly as it is stored in the corresponding table in the original CMS.

 Webforms, views, scripts, shortcodes, php excerpts, etc in pages are translated as such, i.e. the corresponding posts in WordPress will contain exactly the same code.
 If you need a different behavior here, we are able to process any of these fields and transform them in order to be transferred to WordPress.

-The title, content, excerpt, publishing date, draft status, … of each post is copied to an equivalent WordPress post.
+The title, content, excerpt, publishing date, draft status, etc, of each post is copied to an equivalent WordPress post.
 Posts are linked to the corresponding migrated comments and categories/tags, if any.

 The basic migration only includes the core data of each post (e.g. for Drupal 6 the data stored in the node and node_revisions tables).
-For sites using custom content fields please check this additional migration feature.
+For sites using custom content fields please check our Custom fields (CCK) additional migration feature.
 Content is moved over exactly as it is stored in the corresponding table in the original CMS.

 Webforms, views, scripts, shortcodes, php excerpts, etc in posts are translated as such, i.e. the corresponding posts in WordPress will contain exactly the same code.
 Adapting that code to work with the WordPress system is not part of this basic feature.

-The new WordPress post will have the same HTML content as your corresponding site but obviously the visualization of that content in WordPress may differ (depending on your WP theme, the CSS you use,…).
+The new WordPress post will have the same HTML content as your corresponding site but obviously the visualization of that content in WordPress may differ (depending on your WordPress theme, the CSS you use or other factors).